If you lost a loved one in a fatal collision, you need legal help immediately.

 We understand that it’s very difficult for surviving family members to come to terms with a fatal car crash.
 In the aftermath of your loss, you may be struggling to cope with your grief and understand the new “normal.”
 The last thing you probably want to think about is getting involved in a messy legal battle.
 Unfortunately, Georgia’s statute of limitations places a strict deadline on how long you have to file a wrongful death claim to recover damages from a fatal car crash.

 At Scholle Law, we empathize with what you’re going through right now and we want to help ease your anxiety and worry about your financial future.
-We specialize in these types of cases and will work hard on your behalf to find justice for you and your loved ones.
+Our Atlanta wrongful death attorneys have extensive experience in fatal accident cases and will work hard on your behalf to find justice for you and your loved ones.

 A “wrongful death” is a death caused by the negligent, reckless (extreme carelessness) or intentional actions of another person or business.